SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/expenses.md

   final_screen
 ```

-And run through the interview!
+Now you can run through the interview!

 You'll likely want to display this information in a PDF or word template as well.
-See [this
-page for more information about using document templates](TODO).
+[This section describing the Attachment block](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/generated_yaml#attachment-block) will help with displaying information in the PDF, and [this page about working with DOCX files](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/docx) will help DOCX users.